Radiologist’s vs Radiographers: Learn The Difference

 - Breast imaging

 Radiographers often work closely with physicians in outpatient clinics and emergency rooms.
-These experts can apply diagnostic or therapeutic radiation to diagnose and treat injury or illnesses.
-Diagnostic radiography involves the use of radiation to probe underlying condition while therapeutic radiography involves the use of different radiation for disease containment.
+These experts can apply diagnostic or therapeutic radiation to diagnose and treat injuries or illnesses.
+Diagnostic radiography involves using radiation to probe the underlying condition, while therapeutic radiography involves using different radiation to contain disease.

-A skilled radiographer can pursue a career as a sonography specialist, consultant practitioner, and radiography team leader.
-Obtaining additional training and skills can help a radiographer perform counseling and palliative care, and advanced their careers in research and teaching.
+A skilled radiographer can become a sonography specialist, consultant practitioner, and radiography team leader.
+Obtaining additional training and skills can help a radiographer perform counseling and palliative care and advance their careers in research and teaching.

 Students interested in pursuing a promising career in radiography and radiology can apply for an internship program with us.
 A team of seasoned experts is available to offer guidance and support as you pursue this new career path!